Native American Undergraduate Museum Fellowship

 - June 24 - Aug.
 7: Internships (virtual, hybrid, or in-person)

 - July 29 - Aug.
 9: In-person field experience (St. Paul and greater MN)

 Please Note: Mileage and lodging will be covered or reimbursed to eliminate financial barriers during your time as a NAUMF fellow.

 Native American Undergraduate Museum Fellowship participants are selected through a competitive application process.
-Eligibility is limited to undergraduates who are currently enrolled in a program for Spring 2021 or have graduated within the last year.
+Eligibility is limited to undergraduates who are currently enrolled in a program for Spring 2024 or have recently graduated from a post-secondary school (trade, community, 2 or 4 year school) within the last year.
 Students are not required to be enrolled in a federally recognized tribe; however, the considered applicants must be affiliated with an Indigenous community.

 - Complete all necessary coursework.

-- Participate in paid internship at MNHS, as well as travel to other historic sites during the duration of the fellowship.
-(The internship will begin as a virtual internship and travel to historic sites will continue only if we are able to convene in St. Paul).
+- Participate in paid remote internship through MNHS, as well as travel to historic sites during the in-person portion of the fellowship.

 The following materials must be submitted (mailed, emailed, or dropped off) on or before the posted deadline.

 Native American Undergraduate Museum Fellowship Program